ISRO: Advanced Technology Vehicle

+The Advanced Technology Vehicle is a modified Indian sounding rocket developed by ISRO.
+It is based on the Rohini-560 sounding rocket.
+The ATV programme was created to test the development of a native dual-mode air-breathing scramjet engine.
+As of 2016, ISRO has flown two test missions.

+Human spaceflight programme

 The first proposal to send humans into space was discussed by ISRO in 2006, leading to work on the required infrastructure and spacecraft.
-The trials for crewed space missions began in 2007 with the 600 kg Space Capsule Recovery Experiment (SRE), launched using the Polar Satellite Launch Vehicle (PSLV) rocket, and safely returned to earth 12 days later.
+The trials for crewed space missions began in 2007 with the 600 kg Space Capsule Recovery Experiment (SRE), launched using the PSLV rocket, and safely returned to earth 12 days later.

-In 2009, the Indian Space Research Organisation proposed a budget of ₹124 billion for its human spaceflight programme.
-An uncrewed demonstration flight was expected after seven years from the final approval and a crewed mission was to be launched after seven years of funding.
+In 2009, ISRO proposed a budget of ₹124 billion for its human spaceflight programme.
+An unmanned demonstration flight was expected after seven years from the final approval and a crewed mission was to be launched after seven years of funding.
 A crewed mission initially was not a priority and left on the backburner for several years.
 A space capsule recovery experiment in 2014 and a pad abort test in 2018 were followed by Prime Minister Narendra Modi's announcement in his 2018 Independence Day address that India will send astronauts into space by 2022 on the new Gaganyaan spacecraft.
 To date, ISRO has developed most of the technologies needed, such as the crew module and crew escape system, space food, and life support systems.
 The project would cost less than ₹100 billion (US$1.3 billion) and would include sending two or three Indians to space, at an altitude of 300–400 km, for at least seven days, using a GSLV Mk-III launch vehicle.

 Astronaut training and other facilities

 The newly established Human Space Flight Centre (HSFC) will coordinate the IHSF campaign.
 ISRO will set up an astronaut training centre in Bengaluru to prepare personnel for flights in the crewed vehicle.
 It will use simulation facilities to train the selected astronauts in rescue and recovery operations and survival in microgravity, and will undertake studies of the radiation environment of space.
 ISRO had to build centrifuges to prepare astronauts for the acceleration phase of the launch.
-Existing launch facilities at Satish Dhawan Space Centre will have to be upgraded for the Indian human spaceflight campaign.
-Human Space Flight Centre and Glavcosmos signed an agreement on 1 July 2019 for the selection, support, medical examination and space training of Indian astronauts.
+Existing launch facilities at SDSC will have to be upgraded for the Indian human spaceflight campaign.
+HSFC and Glavkosmos signed an agreement on 1 July 2019 for the selection, support, medical examination and space training of Indian astronauts.
 An ISRO Technical Liaison Unit (ITLU) was to be set up in Moscow to facilitate the development of some key technologies and establishment of special facilities which are essential to support life in space.
 Four Indian Air Force personnel finished training at Yuri Gagarin Cosmonaut Training Center in March 2021.